holidayextras/sossity-pipeline-python-sample/README.md

 2. CircleCI runs `pip` and installs requirements
 3. It then runs `mvn install`, which builds a jar package that can be uploaded to/executed by Cloud Dataflow, like any other Java program

+EDIT to test if circle job is still running